Deductibles, premiums, co-pays...these are words you'll see a lot when selecting pet insurance. But what do they actually mean?

 Once you’ve met your deductible, it will remain satisfied for the rest of your annual policy term.

 Here's hoping Smoky doesn't get into any other trouble during the rest of your policy term.
-But if he does, and you’ve already paid your deductible, we’ll pay you the full 90% for approved claims!
+But if he does, and you’ve already paid your deductible, we’ll pay you the full reimbursement percentage for approved claims!

 What's a Good Pet Insurance Deductible?